What is a webinar? Webinars Explained

 What is a webinar?

-How does a webinar work, really?
+How does a webinar work?

-Do participants have their cameras on?
+Do attendees have their cameras on?

 How to host a webinar in 3 steps